Malacath-92/Proxy-PDF-Maker/README.md

 ## Options
 The right panel contains all the options for printing.
 Those that are self-explanatory (i.e. PDF Filename, Paper Size, Orientation) are skipped here.

+### Paper Size: Fit
+The `Fit` option for paper size will fit exactly `A` times `B` cards, without any margins whatsoever.
+The choice of `A` and `B` is made in the option that will appear below the `Paper Size` option once `Fit` is selected.
+Check out the preview for an idea of how this ends up.

 ### Enable Guides
 Enables cutting guides, by default those are black-white guides.
 They are always in the corners of the cards to mark the exact size of a card.